 We believe that children need to experience and discover nature in order to be able to grow up happily and successfully.
-Therefore we regularly (at least once a week) go to the Hitdorfer forest or to the Rhine and some days we spend all day outdoors with the children where we explore the secrets of the forest and the Rhine meadows.
-There is also enough time to splash in puddles, balance on tree trunks or to frolic with the spirits and fairies of the forest.
+Therefore, we regularly (at least once a week) go to the Hitdorfer forest or to the spirits and fairies of the forest.
 In our outdoor area we plant and harvest vegetables, berries and herbs, experimenting on the water track, or playing with sand and clay.
-Nature is the perfect place for holistic learning and it is a varied and stimulating play and exercise space.
-Natural materials invite the children to participate in this imaginative, creative play.